Alexssmusica/ffi-libraries/README.md

 [English](#ffi-libraries) | [Português](#ffi-libraries-português)

-A powerful Node.js library for loading and calling functions from dynamic libraries (DLLs, SOs, DYLIBs) with support for both Node.js and Electron environments.
+A powerful Node.js library for loading and calling functions from dynamic libraries DLLs with support for both Node.js and Electron environments.

 ## Features